linuxsoftware/ls.joyous/docs/reference/models/events.rst

     .. attribute:: num_days

-        The number of days an occurence lasts for.
+        The number of days an occurrence lasts for.

 .. autoclass:: EventExceptionBase
     :show-inheritance: